Enjoy the spectacular sight of a gold coach and its mounted escort

 At such occasions she is usually escorted around the towns she visits by the mounted escort.
 In 2020, they will also escort her through the streets of Copenhagen when she celebrates her 80th birthday on 16 April.

 A smaller escort is used for the official reception of new ambassadors, which takes place a couple of times a year.

 Don’t miss the occasion to see the Danish one while living in Denmark.

 Also a rehearsal ride

-If you have the day off on the 30 December 2019, or have guests visiting, you will find the mounted escort on their rehearsal tour in the streets of Copenhagen, which usually takes place around 13:00.
+If you have the day off around the 30 December 2021, or have guests visiting, you will find the mounted escort on their rehearsal tour in the streets of Copenhagen, which usually takes place around 13:00.

 The horses and Guard Hussars will arrive on the 29 December and take up “residence” at their horse hotel at the stables at Christiansborg Castle.

 During the days they are in Copenhagen, it can be fun to visit the area and experience the hectic “horse activity” taking place.